 On Friday 26th August, at 8:00 pm, a group of 7 people from Egypt was pushed back from Romania to Serbia.
 The group consisted of one family (mother, father and their 3 children) and one single man.

-As the respondent narrates, the group left the Serbian town of Majdan in the evening of the 25th August and crossed the serbian-romanian border.
-After crossing the border, the respondent recalls walking for 3 km before seeing a silver car, which he appointed as a police car.
+As the respondent explained, the group left the Serbian town of Majdan in the evening of the 25th August and crossed the Serbian-Romanian border.
+After crossing the border, the respondent recalls walking for 3 km before seeing a silver car, which he believed was a police car.

 The respondent reports that the group was near route 682 when the police approached them on foot, since the spot was not reachable by car.

 The respondent recalls four officers wearing dark blue uniforms with some patches on the torso and shoulder.
 He does not remember any additional information.
 The officers reportedly forced them to walk back to Serbia, screaming:

 The respondent describes two officers walking with them on their way back to Serbia.
 One officer was reportedly in front and the other behind them.
 The respondent was walking with his daughter and one of his sons while the other group members were walking behind them.
 He remembers that the youngest of his children was the last one in the line, and one that the officer behind him was annoyed by the his slowness, so he started yelling at the child to go faster.

 The respondent tried to explain to the officers that the child was only 4 years old and was not able to walk faster, but no one listened to him.
 One of them reportedly started hitting his son multiple times with a baton.
 The respondent begged the officer to stop, but he ignored him and reportedly started hitting the child again.
 The respondent, at that point, recalls telling to the police officer: